 - Emotional support in the form of talk therapy to reduce anxiety and to help you manage new feelings about judgments and behaviors that began only after the stroke

 - Mental health rehab, such as one-on-one sessions with a professional, group therapy, anti-depression medications or all three

-Whether you want to prevent a stroke, are showing signs of potential danger or if you already experienced the frightening condition, contact cardiologist and NYC heart doctor Michael Ghalchi of Manhattan Cardiovascular Associates to get the tests you need to put your mind at rest and ensure that you continue to be healthy for years to come.
+Whether you want to prevent a stroke, are showing signs of potential danger or if you already experienced the frightening condition, contact a leading cardiologist in NYC, best rated heart doctor Michael Ghalchi of Manhattan Cardiovascular Associates in New York City to get the tests you need to put your mind at rest and ensure that you continue to be healthy for years to come.

 Dr. Michael Ghalchi, Cardiologist (Cardiologist NYC, Midtown)